 Data warehouses, databases, and data lakes can all be powerful tools for leveraging large amounts of information in political campaigns.

-With careful planning and analysis, these systems can help campaigns gain insight into public opinion polls or target specific populations with tailored messaging strategies—ultimately giving them an edge over their opponents in races across the country.
+With careful planning and analysis, these systems can help campaigns gain insight into public opinion polls or target specific populations with tailored messaging strategies—ultimately giving them an edge over their opponents in races nationwide.

 Understanding the differences between these three systems can help ensure your campaign has access to the right tools for success!